marchion/marchionniLab/index.md

 ---
 ---

+<--- This is the content of the main page of the site --->

 # marchion's Website

 I am an Associate Professor of Pathology and Precision Medicine at the Weill Cornell Medical College in New York, USA.
 I am a doctor and a computational biologist working on cancer.
 I apply quantitative approaches to interpret high-dimensional genomic data, understand cancer cell biology, and develop useful clinical tools to improve cancer patients' outcomes.